 What is Driving While Intoxicated under Texas Law?

-The State of Texas defines DWI in Texas Penal Code Title 10, Chapter 49.
+The State of Texas defines intoxication in Texas Penal Code Title 10, Chapter 49.

 The state defines the term "intoxicated" in two distinct ways:

 Not having the normal use of mental or physical faculties due to the consumption of drugs or alcohol; and/or

 Yes, that means you can be charged with a DWI while still under the legal limit of 0.08% BAC if you are deemed to not have the normal use of your mental or physical faculties due to the use of drugs and/or alcohol.

 For certain classes of drivers, the BAC limit is lower.
 Drivers under 21 years of age are prohibited from driving with any detectable amount of alcohol in their bodies.
 The BAC limit for commercial drivers is 0.04% BAC.

 TITLE 10.
 OFFENSES AGAINST PUBLIC HEALTH, SAFETY, AND MORALS